 This edition explains what “service animal” means and what their provisions are in the Department’s regulations starting from March 15, 2011.
-According to it, only dogs can be counted as “service animals” under titles II and III of the ADA.
-Titles also allow service animals to escort those with disabilities to public places.
+According to titles II and III of the ADA, it can be dog and mini horses.
+Titles also allow them to escort handlers with disabilities to public places.

-Service animals – dogs that are trained precisely for assisting in duties or tasks for disabled people.
+Service animals – dogs or mini horses that are trained precisely to assist in duties or tasks for disabled people.
 They are working animals – not pets, and are instructed specifically to do the task disabled people can’t do themselves.
-Examples of a service animals can provide a list:
+Examples of such tasks:

-Dogs that give emotional support don’t belong to the “service animals” due to the ADA, those are listed in the “assistance animal” category (which is a broader description of a “service animal”).
-Yet, some states define service animals more broadly, but this info should be clarified at the relevant State attorney general’s office.
+Dogs that give emotional support don’t belong to the “service animals” due to the ADA, those are listed in the “assistance animal” category.
+Some states define service animals more broadly, but this info should be clarified at the relevant State attorney general’s office.

 Due to the ADA regulations, service animals are able to follow you everywhere where people are allowed to go.
-For example, it is appropriate to have a service animal with you in such hospital areas as examination and patient rooms, cafeterias, etc., but not in the areas that demand a sterile environment (operating rooms or born units).
+For example, it is appropriate to have such an assistant animal with you in a hospital area as examination and patient rooms, cafeterias, etc., but not in areas that demand a sterile environment (operating rooms or born units).

 LEGIT SERVICE DOG REGISTRATION

-Under the American Disability Act, Service Dogs are permitted to accompany you almost anywhere the general public can go.
+Under the American Disability Act, Service Dogs are permitted to accompany you in Pet-Free Areas.

 EMOTIONAL SUPPORT ANIMAL REGISTRATION